The Climber (manga): Synopsis

 The story follows a lonesome and "gloomy" student named Buntarō Mori (森 文太郎, Mori Buntarō) and his journey from the discovery of his new passion, climbing, starting from a high school climbing club, to being a world class professional climber.
 Going through the different stages of his life dealing with loneliness, solo climbing, and depression, in pursuit of his dream, conquering the most difficult mountain, K2.

 Publication

 Based on Jirō Nitta's two-volume 1973 novel, The Climber manga was written by Shin-ichi Sakamoto, Yoshio Nabeta (first two volumes), and Hiroshi Takano (volumes 2–4), and illustrated by Sakamoto.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 1 November 2007 to 27 October 2011.
 Shueisha collected its chapters in seventeen tankōbon volumes, released from 18 April 2008 to 18 November 2011.

-In May 2024, Viz Media announced that they licensed the series for English publication releasing in Q2 2025.
+In May 2024, Viz Media announced that they licensed the series for English publication.
+The volumes are being released in an edition that combines two of the original Japanese volumes into one, with the first volume released on 15 April 2025.